-Make it accessible Add a challenge Provide the children with more examples of pre-built code for shapes to explore initially.
-You may not want to move onto tessellating patterns, and instead focus on drawing shapes accurately.
+Provide the children with more examples of prebuilt code for shapes to explore initially.

+You may not to move onto tessellating patterns, and instead focus on drawing shapes accurately.

 For those who need an additional challenge, encourage them to experiment with creating more intricate shapes and complex tessellating patterns.

-Recap the key concepts covered in the lesson: using the pen holder to draw shapes, understanding algorithms for different shapes, and exploring tessellation.
+Review and Reflect Recap the key concepts covered in the lesson: using the pen holder to draw shapes, understanding algorithms for different shapes, and exploring tessellation.